Los Angeles Rams: Team value

 Forbes magazine estimated the worth of the team in 2015 as $1.45 billion, which at the time were the 28th most valuable NFL team and 44th most valuable sports team in the world.
-However, after moving back to Los Angeles, it was reported by CBS Sports that the Rams' value shot up to $2.9 billion (doubling in value) placing them third in the NFL (only behind the Dallas Cowboys and the New England Patriots).

-On September 15, 2016, Forbes released their 2016 "The Business of Football" valuations list the Los Angeles Rams value was $2.9 billion making the team the sixth most valuable team in the NFL.
-In 2021, Forbes released their annual NFL team values list.
-The Rams were ranked fourth on the list, at $4.8 billion, behind the Dallas Cowboys, New England Patriots, and New York Giants.
-Although the move from St. Louis to Los Angeles was controversial, the move was evidently worth it in terms of valuation.
-The franchise is one of the fastest growing sports teams in the world and achieved unprecedented year-by-year rankings as previously mentioned.
+However, after returning to Los Angeles from St. Louis, it was estimated by CBS Sports that the team value rose to $2.9 billion (doubling in value) placing them third in the NFL (only behind the Dallas Cowboys and the New England Patriots).
+In 2021, Forbes released their annual NFL team values list; ranking the Rams fourth at $4.8 billion, behind the Dallas Cowboys, New England Patriots, and New York Giants.
+The franchise is one of the fastest growing sports teams in the world as the team's resurgent success in Los Angeles helped regrow a steady influx of new fans, and achieved unprecedented year-by-year rankings as previously mentioned.